blockchain-unica/rosetta-smart-contracts/contracts/bet/aleo/README.md

 Called by **either player** after the deadline has passed to reclaim their individual wager.
 Each player must submit a separate transaction.
 The `redeemer` storage variable tracks who has already claimed, preventing double-spending.

-**Why `bet_amount` is a parameter:** the transfer back to the caller is initiated off-chain via `transfer_public`.
-Since the `async transition` cannot read the stored `wager`, the caller must pass the amount they expect to receive.
-The `async function` verifies this against the stored value.
+**Why `bet_amount` is a parameter:** the transfer back to the caller is initiated in the off-chain part of the `fn` via `transfer_public`.
+Since storage is not readable there, the caller must pass the amount they expect to receive.
+The `final { }` block verifies this against the stored value.

 **Why two separate transactions instead of one:** in Solidity or Vyper, a single `timeout` call can refund both players atomically.
-In Aleo, a single `transfer_public` call can only send to one recipient (the signer of the transition).
-Sending to two different addresses would require two separate `transfer_public` calls, each generating its own Future — which would require two `await` calls in sequence.
-While this is technically possible, it raises a practical issue: the contract cannot know at transition time whether `player2` has joined, since storage is not readable off-chain.
+In Aleo, a single `transfer_public` call can only send to one recipient (the signer of the function).
+Sending to two different addresses would require two separate `transfer_public` calls, each generating its own `Final` — which would require two `.run()` calls in sequence.
+While this is technically possible, it raises a practical issue: the contract cannot know at the off-chain execution stage whether `player2` has joined, since storage is not readable there.
 The chosen design (one transaction per player), avoids this problem entirely.

 On-chain checks:
 - Current block height must be > `deadline`.